Tax Deductions for Real Property Owners

 Itemizing Tax Deductions for Real Property Owners

-Deductions for mortgage interest and home equity interest may be claimed using Schedule A of IRS Form 1040.
+Deduction for mortgage interest (capped at $750,000 by the Tax Cuts and Jobs Act of 2017, down from $1 million in 2017) may be claimed using Schedule A of IRS Form 1040.
+(The interest deduction on home equity loans is suspended after 2017 through 2025.)
 However, with today’s low interest rates and higher standard deductions, many taxpayers are unable to take advantage of Schedule A deductions.
 The standard deduction is higher than the total itemization.
 When taxpayers can utilize itemized deductions, they are available for both their primary residence and one vacation residence or secondary family home.
 With electronic filing, a Schedule A will automatically generate if the deductions can be utilized.
 If filing paper returns, they must be attached to the IRS Form 1040.
 Some states offer similar deductions.

 Deducting Real Estate Taxes in a Federal Return